Criminal damage to railroads cases are serious. Contact Van Severen Law Office today. (414) 270-0202

 Van Severen Law Office, S.C. is a criminal defense law firm based in Milwaukee, WI.
 We have satellite offices throughout Wisconsin, allowing us to better serve clients in any Wisconsin community.
 We’re open to in-person or remote/telephone consultations to potential clients.
 Contact us immediately at (414) 270-0202 to begin discussing your case.

 There are two circumstances where criminal damage to railroads is a Class I felony.
 They include circumstances where:

 The defendant intentionally causes damage or causes another person to damage, tamper, change or destroy any railroad track, switch, bridge, trestle, tunnel or signal or any railroad property used in providing rail services, which could cause an injury, accident or derailment; or

 The defendant intentionally shoots a firearm at any portion of a railroad train, car, caboose, or engine.

 Not all criminal damage to railroad cases are felonies.
 The crime is a Class B misdemeanor where:

-To speak with criminal defense attorney Meyer or Van Severen, contact our Milwaukee defense firm today.
-Phone calls at our law firm are answered 24/7 at (414) 270-0202.
+To speak with a criminal defense attorney, contact our office today.
+We answer phones 24/7 at (414) 270-0202.